ProfLehman/cs111_fall_2026/topics/text_representation.md

    - ASCII code
    - EBCDIC

-6. Unicode stores each of the 149,813 characters in:
+6. Unicode stores each of the 159,801 characters in:
    - one to four bytes
-   - exactly one byte
+   - exactly two byte
-   - exactly two bytes
+   - exactly four bytes
    - two to eight bytes

 -- end --